hellerve/ptolemy/done.md

 heuristics.
 Maybe in a few years I’ll be able to look back at a project I’ve done as fondly as Wirth.

+* [The Emperor’s Old Clothes](http://www.cs.fsu.edu/~engelen/courses/COP4610/hoare.pdf) by **Charles Anthony Richard Hoare** (1981)

+It’s refreshing to hear about someone as distinguished as Tony Hoare speak about personal failures.
+It’s also a story that many of us have lived through before, though maybe not in a PL context.
+His criticism of the failings of the now infamous Algol commitee are harsh, but important.

 ### Books

 * [You Can’t Spell Trust without Rust](https://cdn.rawgit.com/Gankro/thesis/d2f0b64fe93c23923f3a43a7038427083edad4c5/thesis.pdf) by **Alexis Beingessner** (2015)